 If you are an expat foodie, then Peru is definitely the destination for you.
 The capital of Peru, Lima, is often regarded as the culinary center of South America.
 You can try lots of soups and rice dishes as well.

 One of the most famous dishes you will find in Peru is ceviche, which is a traditional staple.
 Ceviche may have many variations, but most include fish marinated in lemon juices and spiced with salt and chili.
 Another famous dish in Peru is deep-fried guinea pig.

 Peruvians are well regarded as being quite welcoming and friendly to foreigners.
 They enjoy talking to expats and showing them the best the country has to offer.

 Don’t Forget Medical Coverage

 We hope that you will now have a few extra reasons why you should choose Peru as your future expat destination.
-We should mention that expats in Peru will need to obtain a global health plan as they probably won’t want to rely on local insurance providers or medical care.
+We should mention that expat in Peru will need to obtain a global health plan as they probably won’t want to rely on local insurance providers or medical care.
 While the medical system in Peru is improving, many expats will want to be able to seek medical care from more expensive private hospitals or back in their home country.
 Also, the waiting times for medical assistance in Peru can be long, so make sure you purchase global medical coverage before you make your move to Peru.